thomas-desmond/UserViewer/README.md

 **.NET**

- 1. Ensure project has been built or ran at least once so Visual Studio can find the associated tests
+ 1. Ensure the project has been built or ran at least once so Visual Studio can find the associated tests
  2. All tests should now be visible from the "Test Explorer" window
- 3. Right click and run all the test
+ 3. Right-click and run all the test

 **Angular**
 1. Navigate to the UserFrontend folder within a Powershell instance.